Mayur-Sharma12/Data-Visualiztion-Project/README.md

 We decided to explore the data Divvy provideed, and made some visualizations and interactive plots for this dataset.

 ### Phase 1
-We explored the dataset in phase 1, please check file `phase_one.ipynb`.
+We explored the dataset in phase 1, `phase_one.ipynb`.

 ### Phase 2
-The second component of your project will be to design your "observatory".
-This could consist of drawings, prototypes of web pages or notebooks, and the code necessary to build the different components.
+The second component of your project will be to design the "observatory".
+These consist of drawings, prototypes of web pages or notebooks, and the code necessary to build the different components.
 This component is scaffolding, not the final product.
-It should be thought of as the "viz for peers" stage of the process.
+It's thought of as the "viz for peers" stage of the process.

 Check file - `FinalProject-PhaseTwo-GroupA.ipynb`

 ### Phase 3
-We decided to deploy our interactive dashboard with **voila**.
-Below are installation steps and our results.
+I decided to deploy the interactive dashboard with **voila**.
 Code is in file `IS445_Final Project _Phase Three_Group A.ipynb`.
-Please see the following steps as below to help your installation.
-Then, you may have website run successfully with voila and get the final results and interactive visualizations!
+The website runs successfully with voila and the final results with interactive visualizations!

 ## Prerequisite
 0. install [voila](https://voila.readthedocs.io/en/stable/install.html) in your computer.